Bamux/RiftEventTracker/README.md

 ![Rift Settings](https://cdn.discordapp.com/attachments/374932500910309379/422085099841126400/unknown.png

-- after you use the program for the first time, set your client language and if you are playing on the eu or the na server, close the program and make the changes in config.ini. more information on this can be found in the following section
+- after you use the program for the first time, set your client language and if you are playing on the eu or the na server, for this close the program and make the changes in config.ini. more information on this can be found in the following section

 ## Configuration:
 - after the first start a configuration file is created in the same folder